 The “Dance Categories” links at right or below sort the dances by type.

-The “Tag Cloud” at lower right or below sort the dances by their tags.
+The “Tag Cloud” links at lower right or below sort the dances by their tags.

 Dance Resource Table of Dances is a “sortable” table of the dances with columns for Dance Name, Choreographer, Dance Type, and Difficulty.